San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- The 45.5 combined points per game that these two squads have allowed this season are 3.5 fewer than the 49 over/under in this contest.

-- The 49ers and their opponents score an average of 47.0 points per game, 2.0 fewer than Sunday's total.

-- The 49 over/under in this game is 2.5 points higher than the 46.5 average total in Bengals games this season.
+- The 48.5 over/under in this game is 2.0 points above the 46.5 average total in Bengals games this season.

 49ers stats and trends

-- This season, the 49ers have an ATS record of 4-6 in their 10 games as a favorite of 1.5 points or more.

-- San Francisco's games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- San Francisco's games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- San Francisco is 2-3 against the spread and 3-2 overall when the team amasses over 349.4 yards.
+- When San Francisco piles up more than 349.4 yards, the team is 2-3 against the spread and 3-2 overall.

-- The 49ers have turned the ball over one more time (18 total) than the Bengals have forced a turnover (17) this season.
+- This year, the 49ers have turned the ball over 18 times, one more than the Bengals' takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Bengals.